daniperez/node-wrapper/README.md

 Any instruction, any single setup step should be automatized in a script.
 The script becomes your instructions.

+While tools such as grunt or brunch allow to automate everything, developers still have to install node and the build tool of choice.
+With ```node-wrapper``` you don't need to install any of them: it will check if the tool is available, otherwise it will download it along with node if necessary.

 For a better explanation about how good bootstrapping is, check [Zach's Unsucking Your Team's Development Environment presentation](http://zachholman.com/talk/unsucking-your-teams-development-environment).
 Also inspired by
 [Gradle Wrapper](http://gradle.org/docs/current/userguide/gradle_wrapper.html).